What We Do

 2015: Creche building at Lamardelle begins transformation into a community a vocational training center.
 Orphans are now exclusively cared for at the crèche building in Kenscoff.

-2016: Ground-breaking on FEJ's new headquarters: the William Jefferson Clinton Children's Center, a project led by the US Green Building Council
+2016: Ground-breaking on FEJ’s new headquarters: The FEJ Children’s Center, a project led by the US Green Building Council; Inauguration of the Lamardelle Vocational training institute.